ASFHyP3/actions/README.md

 A collection of [GitHub Actions](https://docs.github.com/en/actions) and [reusable workflow](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows) that are used across the ASFHyP3 organization.

-**We reccomend pinning versions as these workflow sare designed to facilitate ASF Tools Team development and may change as the team evolves.**
+We reccomend strict version pinning when using these workflows as  they are designed to facilitate ASF Tools Team development and will change as the team evolves.

 ## Reusable Workflows